 - a.
-Find the turns-ratio at the point of intersection of the values found in step 3. - b.
-The first numeral of the turns-ratio indicates the number of turns of each generator line that passes through the CT window.
+Find the turns-ratio at the point of intersection of the values found in step 3. - The first numeral of the turns-ratio indicates the number of turns of each generator line that passes through the CT window.
 The second numeral indicates the CT secondary turns.
-Refer to Table 1-1 and to Figures 2-2, 2-3, and 2-4 for the terminal numbers corresponding to the desired secondary turns. - Step 5.
+Refer to Table 1-1 and to Figures 2-2 and 2-3 for the terminal numbers corresponding to the desired secondary turns. - Step 5.
 Verify that the CT "window" size is sufficient for the generator conductor by comparing the conductor cross-section (including insulation) with the CT window area.